 The purpose of the business continuity capability surveys is to clarify the performance indicators (levels) to be achieved in the Fujitsu Group in Japan.
 By putting in place measures aimed at attaining those indicators, we are promoting appropriate BCM activities (workload and investment optimization) by the Fujitsu Group.

 The Fujitsu Group in Japan is systematically training specialists in order to further promote, implement and improve BCM.
-With the support of the Company-wide Promotion Office, BCM specialists from each department practice actual BCM activities to understand the essence of BCP and to become able to appropriately perform BCM activities.
+These BCM specialists gain a thorough understanding of the essence of BCP and are capable of appropriately implementing actual BCM activities in order to promote BCM activities within their own departments and companies.

 Looking ahead, we plan to promote BCM activities within units and companies, centered on specialists with practical experience, to improve the business continuity capability of the Fujitsu Group in Japan.